 Let’s sum up the positives and negatives that we’ve uncovered while researching the platform.

-A big range of lotteries available for you to choose among (including some digital choices)
+A big range of lotteries available for you to choose from (including some digital choices)

 The prices are quite reasonable when compared to other similar services